orthanc-mirrors/orthanc-book/Sphinx/source/faq/transcoding.rst

   instances.
 Conversely, setting it to ``1.2.840.10008.1.2.4.70`` will compress and store images using JPEG Lossless.

+  NB: Starting with Orthanc 1.8.2, the option ``IngestTranscodingOfUncompressed``
+  (resp. ``IngestTranscodingOfCompressed``) is available to control whether the ingest transcoding is applied to uncompressed transfer syntaxes (resp. compressed transfer syntaxes).
+By "uncompressed" transfer syntaxes, we mean Little Endian Implicit, Little Endian Explicit, or Big Endian Explicit.
+By default, these options are considered as equal to ``true``, meaning that all the transfer syntaxes are transcoded.

 * **Decompression while sending instances using the DICOM protocol**.
   Orthanc can be configured to automatically decompress DICOM images on its outgoing connections, if the remote modality does not support